Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In eight games over the last 10 matchups when favored by oddsmakers, the Dodgers have a record of 7-1.
+- The Dodgers have played as the favorite in eight of their past 10 games and have gone 7-1 in those contests.

-- In their last 10 games with a total, the Dodgers and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Dodgers and their opponents have failed to hit the over six times.

 Dodgers Betting Records & Stats

-- The Dodgers have won 62.9% of the games this season when they were the moneyline favorite (22-13).
+- The Dodgers have won 23 of the 36 games they were listed as the moneyline favorite this season (63.9%).

-- Los Angeles has a 9-9 record (winning 50% of its games) when it has played as moneyline favorites of -155 or shorter.
+- Los Angeles has a 3-4 record (winning 42.9% of its games) when playing as moneyline favorites of -185 or shorter.

-- Based on this matchup's moneyline, the Dodgers' implied win probability is 60.8%.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 64.9%.

-- Los Angeles has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 21 of those games (21-17-1).
+- In the 40 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 21 times (21-18-1).

-- The Dodgers have had a run line set for only one matchup this season, and they did not cover.
+- The Dodgers have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.